International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 Intra-Data Space interoperability is about the interoperability within a Data Space.
-This focuses on how participants interact with each other, and as well as with the DGA.
-The DGA defines what rules govern the Data Space.
-This includes also which version of the Data Space Protocol needs to be used, what identity protocols and standard to use, which Trust Frameworks are accepted, what semantic models need to be understood and so on.
-Participants have the responsibility to at least support and understand the protocols and models that the DGA mandates but can also support additional versions and semantic models.
+This focuses on how participants interact with each other, and as well as with the DSGA.
+The DSGA defines what rules govern the Data Space.
+This includes also which version of the [Data Space Protocol,(https://docs.internationaldataspaces.org/ids-knowledgebase/v/dataspace-protocol)] needs to be used, what identity protocols and standard to use, which Trust Frameworks are accepted, what semantic models need to be understood and so on.
+Participants have the responsibility to at least support and understand the protocols and models that the DSGA mandates but can also support additional versions and semantic models.

 Cross-Data Space Interoperability refers to the interoperability required